 Sippy cups can prevent spills, sure.
 But for every sticky crisis averted, other questions are raised.
 Is a sippy cup with a straw developmentally appropriate?
 Is it time to transition to a proper cup?
 Which sippy cups are best for babies versus toddlers?
 What is the best sippy cup for teeth?
 Are sippy cups just, overall, bad?
 The results are in, and sippy cups may not be dangerous — if used in moderation — but over-reliance can lead to very real problems with a kid’s dental health, speech development, and eating habits.

 The problem here is two-fold: Sippy cups allow on-demand access to calorie-laden beverages like juice and milk, which dampen a child’s appetite by throwing off their feeding patterns and cushioning the tummy-rumbling consequences of pickiness.
 And, more to the point, sippy cups promote immature sucking patterns that are appropriate for the bottle or breast, but not, as an increasing number of experts point out, for speech development.
 (In addition, sippy cups send about 2,200 toddlers per year to emergency rooms annually, largely due to injuries suffered after falling with the lid in their mouths.)

 “Appropriate use of a sippy cup is at mealtime, or drinking water between meals, when the child picks up the cup, drinks, sets it down, and goes about his or her business,” Amy L. Delaney, a speech pathologist at the Children’s Hospital of Wisconsin, told Fatherly.
 “It’s like anything in development.
 In moderation, most anything is okay.”

 Speech pathologists, too, are rumored to dislike sippy cups.
 Children are supposed to transition from using the suckling reflex to drink to using a more mature suckling pattern in which the tongue retracts and lips tighten as they grow older.
 Sippy cups allow the tongue to remain lazy, the argument goes, and the lips to remain loose.

 Delany doesn’t buy it.
 She says that it’s actually “very rare that children suck on a sippy cup with the same pattern as a pacifier or thumb.”
-Still, she does worry about dental consequences — sucking and gnawing can affect tooth alignment — and overuse.
+Still, she does worry about overuse and dental consequences — sucking and gnawing can affect tooth alignment.